Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer: Experimental methods

 In the absence of a high-energy electron source, the energy resolution of the detector could only be determined with the help of e$^+$e$^-$ pairs from internal pair creation.
 We will come back to this in section 2.4 in connection with the energy calibration of the detectors.

-Double-sided Silicon Strip Detectors (DSSD) were used to measure the energy loss of the $e^+e^-$ particles and their directions.
+Double-sided Silicon Strip Detectors (DSSD), W1(DS)-500, were used to measure the energy loss of the $e^+e^-$ particles and their directions.
 The DSSDs were purchased from Micron Semiconductor.
 They consist of 16 sensitive strips on the junction side and 16 orthogonal strips on the ohmic side.
 Their element pitch is 3.01 mm for a total coverage of 49.5 x 49.5 mm$^2$.
-They are mounted on a PCB board, with 34 pins on one edge for their readout.
+They are mounted on a printed circuit board (PCB), with 34 pins on one edge for their readout.
 These are connected via 34-conductor flat cables to the pre-amp boxes.

 Mesytec MUX32 type 32-channel preamplifiers, linear amplifiers, timing filter amplifiers, timing discriminators and multiplexers were used.
-MUX32 is a very fast 2x16 channel multiplexed preamplifier, shaper and discriminator combination with very good energy and timing resolutions.
-Up to two simultaneously responding channels are identified and two amplitudes plus the two corresponding amplitude coded addresses (position signals) are sent to the outputs.
-These modules are especially well suited for DSSD detectors.
+The full width of the 5$^{th}$-order shaped energy signals is 1.5 $\mu$s, and the full rate capability of the MUX32 unit is 800 kHz.
+The energy resolution of the channels is 5.5 keV Si + 0.064 keV/pF.
+The timing filter amplifier signals are shaped with 20 ns integration time and 100 ns differentiation time, followed by leading edge discriminators.
+It is a very fast multiplexed preamplifier, shaper, and discriminator combination with very good energy and timing resolutions.
+The MUX-32 consists of two MUX-16s; each MUX-16 manages 16 inputs, up to two simultaneous responding channels are identified, and two amplitudes plus the two corresponding amplitude-coded addresses (position signals) are sent to the outputs.
+Therefore, it can manage the double-hit events with full energy and position information in the x and y directions.
+These modules are especially well-suited for DSSD detectors.

-By properly shielding and grounding the detectors, using 10 $\mu$m thick Al foils mounted on PCB boards both at the front and the back side of the detectors and shielding the flat cables and connectors, we managed to reduce their electronic noise and could lower the levels of the discriminators below 50 keV.
+By properly shielding and grounding the detectors, using 10 $\mu$m thick Al foils mounted on PCBs both at the front and the back side of the detectors and shielding the flat cables and connectors, we managed to reduce their electronic noise and could lower the levels of the discriminators below 50 keV.
 For simplicity, the detectors are operated in air without dedicated cooling.
-The first test and calibration of the detectors was performed with a mixed $\alpha$-source containing $^{239}$Pu, $^{244}$Cm, and $^{241}$Am.
-The energy loss in the Al foil and in the air (5 mm) were taken into account.
+The first test and calibration of the detectors were performed with a mixed $\alpha$-source containing $^{239}$Pu, $^{244}$Cm, and $^{241}$Am.
+The experimental configuration was used in Geant4 simulation code\cite{al16}.
+All materials used to construct the experiment have been included in the simulation geometry.
+Therefore, the energy loss in the Al foil and in the air (5 mm) were taken into account.